Swimming Tips For Beginners: Building Confidence In The Water

 Building Stamina and Endurance

 Swimming is a great way to build stamina and endurance, but it takes time and consistency.
-Start by gradually increasing your swimming distance and time in the water.
-Begin with shorter swims and gradually add more laps or increase your swim time.
+Start by gradually increasing your swimming distance and time in the water. with shorter swims and gradually add more laps or increase your swim time.
 As you build your endurance, make sure to take rest days to allow your muscles to recover.
 Consistency is key to improving your stamina, so make swimming a regular part of your routine and aim to swim at least three times a week.

 Breathing Techniques